Nagi-masashi/Kubernetes-The-Hard-Way-in-Microsoft-Azure/README.md

 [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) is a tutorial on building a Kubernetes cluster on GCP.
 It is published on GitHub.
 This time it was built on azure, not on GCP.
 Kubernetes version is from 1.21 to 1.24.
+I also installed Octant, antrea-octant-plugin, Antrea Container Networking and AVI Kubernetes Operator (AKO) for Ingress.

 # Cluster Details
 + kubernetes v1.24.0